-Now enter scores for each student in each of the remaining four Assignment categories.
-If you move across to columns J and L, you should notice how the Totals and Percentages are all kept up to date as you enter each score and the percentages look like percentages!
-If the columns are filled with ####### signs, this is because the column is not wide enough to show the data.
-Go ahead and make the column wider if you need to.
+Now enter scores for each student in each of the remaining four Assignment categories

+If you look across to columns J and L, you should notice how the Totals and Percentages are all kept up to date as you enter each score and the percentages look like percentages!
+If any cell is filled with ####### signs, this is because the column is not wide enough to show the data that you entered, in which case go ahead and make the column wider if you need to.

-Remember if you ever see those ####### signs in a cell, they're not a problem.
+Remember if you ever see those ###### signs in a cell, they're not a problem.
 They're just an alert to you that you need to make the column wider to fit the size of the data.